Creating a New Material

 • Specify a Material Name.

-4. The settings on the Texture panel control the appearance of the material in the Standard, Physically Based, Watercolor, and Duotone Rendering Techniques, as well as CPU Ray Trace views.
+4. The settings on the Texture panel control the appearance of the material in the Standard, Physically Based, Watercolor, and Duotone rendering techniques, as well as CPU Ray Trace views.

 Texture panel of the Define Material dialog